elismol/ReTicket/README.md

 Application for "purchase and sale of cultural events".

+Our Wiki page where you can find the groups work practices and standards: [wiki](https://gitlab.stud.idi.ntnu.no/tdt4140-2022/landsby-1/gruppe_03/reticket/-/wikis/home)

 To start this application you need to run both backend and frontend in different terminals.
 - Info: You can run them seperately if you are just working in backend or frontend.